yuyier/Digital-Image-Processing/README.md

-# Digital-Image-Processing
+# ImageProcessing
-A picture is worth a thousand words
+A picture is worth a thousand words, processing images to find each one of those...